risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

 This feature enables zero downtime rebuilds of Materialized Views (MVs) by leveraging RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax for seamless transitions during model updates.

+## Requirements

+**⚠️ RisingWave Version Requirement**: This feature requires **RisingWave v2.2 or later**.
+The `ALTER MATERIALIZED VIEW SWAP` syntax is only available starting from RisingWave v2.2.
+Using this feature with earlier versions will result in SQL syntax errors.

 ## How It Works

 When a Materialized View definition changes, instead of dropping and recreating the MV (which causes downtime), this feature follows a three-step process: